mavlink/qgc-user-guide/en/SettingsView/General.md

 - <span id="load_save_path"></span>**Application Load/Save Path**: Default location for loading/saving application files, including: parameters, telemetry logs, and mission plans.

-## RTK GPS
+## RTK GPS {#rtk_gps}

-This section specifies the RTK GPS "Survey-in" settings.
+This section allows you to specify the RTK GPS "Survey-in" settings, to save and reuse the result of a Survey-In operation, or to directly enter a known position for the base station.

 ![RTK GPS Settings](../../assets/settings/general/rtk_gps.jpg)

 > **Note** The *Survey-In* process is a startup procedure required by RTK GPS systems to get an accurate estimate of the base station position.
   The process takes measurements over time, leading to increasing position accuracy.
   Both of the setting conditions must met for the Survey-in process to complete.
   For more information see [RTK GPS](https://docs.px4.io/en/advanced_features/rtk-gps.html) (PX4 docs) and [GPS- How it works](http://ardupilot.org/copter/docs/common-gps-how-it-works.html#rtk-corrections) (ArduPilot docs).

+<span></span>
+> **Tip** In order to save and reuse a base position (because Survey-In is time consuming!) perform Survey-In once, select *Use Specified Base Position* and press **Save Current Base Position** to copy in the values for the last survey.
+  The values will then persist across QGC reboots until they are changed.

 The settings are:
+- Perform Survey-In
-- **Survey-in accuracy:** The minimum position accuracy for the RTK Survey-in process to complete.
+  - **Survey-in accuracy (U-blox only):** The minimum position accuracy for the RTK Survey-In process to complete.
   - **Minimum observation duration:** The minimum time that will be taken for the RTK Survey-in process.
+- Use Specified Base Position
+  - **Base Position Latitude:** Latitude of fixed RTK base station.
+  - **Base Position Longitude:** Longitude of fixed RTK base station.
+  - **Base Position Alt (WGS94):** Altitude of fixed RTK base station.
+  - **Base Position Accuracy:** Accuracy of base station position information.
+  - **Save Current Base Position** (button): Press to copy settings from the last Survey-In operation to the *Use Specified Base Position* fields above.

 ## AutoConnect to the following devices {#auto_connect}